 Violations and sanctions

-In line with the World Anti-Doping Code (WADC), FIB’s anti-doping rules identify 10 different anti-doping rule violations (ADRV).
+In line with the World Anti-Doping Code (WADC), FIB’s anti-doping regulations identify 10 different anti-doping rule violations (ADRV).

 - Presence of a prohibited substance.

 - Use or attempted use, of a prohibited substance

 - Evading, refusing or failing to submit to sample collection